-Trade Value is a recent addition to Stellaris.
-It represents the civilian section of an empire (for a non-gestalt species).
-What the Trade Value is used for, or converted into, depends on your empire’s Trade Policy but it can help shore up a weak area of your economy.
-You can also use trade value to create an economic powerhouse that can fuel a powerful military for “keeping the peace.”
+Trade Value represents the civilian section of an empire (for a non-gestalt species).
+What the Trade Value is used for, or converted into, depends on your empire’s Trade Policy but it is usually converted into Energy Credits

 Stellaris Trade Policies